happyearthbytes/project-template/docs/markdown/DESIGN_STAGE_3.md

-# STAGE-3: set up a k3s cluster on an airgapped system
+# STAGE-3: set up a k3s cluster on an air-gapped system

 ## Start: A local repository, podman archive, IDE archive (2)